mhayden7/poc-fis-lambda-layer/README.md

 - terraform
 - aws cli

+## Disclaimer
+Although the services used in this tutorial might be inexpensive to most, they are not free.
+I am not responsible for any charges you incur, use at your own risk.
+I encourage you to be diligent with the [AWS Pricing Calculator](https://calculator.aws/#/addService) to help protect yourself from unexpected expenses.

+Services used in this demo project include:
+- FIS
+- Lambda

 # Deployment
 create the env-config file: ```cp terraform/env-config.yaml.template``` \
 Update the 'account' and 'region' parameters.\